garrandall/popular-music-data/tracks/i-love-you-more-than-you-ll-ever-know-donny-hathaway.md

   start_date: '1972-11-25'
 ---
-If I ever leave you baby, you can say I told you so And if I ever hurt you.... you know I hurt myself as well
+If I ever leave you baby, you can say I told you so And if I ever hurt you... you know I hurt myself as well

 Is that any way for a man to carry on